How to watch the Scream movies in order

 Scream (1996)

 The original 1996 movie changed the game when it came to horror as an art form.
-Incorporating classic slasher tropes and meddling them with the style and dialogue of a teen flick, Scream achieved its ultimate goal: to satirize the horror movie genre, while also solidifying itself within its ranks.
+Incorporating all the best slasher movie tropes and melding them with the style and dialogue of a teen flick, Scream achieved its ultimate goal: to satirize the horror movie genre while also solidifying itself within its ranks.

-The 1996 version also introduced us to a bevvy of characters that would go on to become as integral to the legacy of the series as Ghostface himself.
-Sidney Prescott, Gale Weathers, and Dewey Riley all became recurring characters and came to encounter the masked killer again and again as time went on.
+The 1996 version also introduced us to the main stay Scream cast and characters that would go on to become as integral to the legacy of the series as Ghostface himself.
+Sidney Prescott, Gale Weathers, and Dewey Riley all became recurring characters within the Scream canon and went on to encounter the masked killer again and again.

 How to watch the Scream movies in order: Neve Campbell and Courteney Cox as Sidney and Gale in Scream 2